keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

   * [Word list](https://developers.google.com/style/word-list)
-    includes good information about words and phrases that are commonly used in technical documentation.
+    includes good information about words and phrases that are commonly used in technical documentation

 ## Keptn project